dginev/mathml-docs/intent-to-content.md

 <span class="hljs-tag">&lt;/<span class="hljs-name">apply</span>&gt;</span>
 </code></pre>

-</td><td>"intent" head is a literal,<br> all other cases</td>
+</td><td>"intent" head is the underscore literal,<br> all other cases</td>
 </tr></tbody></table>

-## Phrase book to Pragmatic Content MathML
+## Phrase book to classic Content MathML

-The following (partial) map can be used to rewrite the virtual content dictionary trees as Pragmatic Content MathML.
+The following (partial) map can be used to rewrite the virtual content dictionary trees as classic Content MathML.

 It covers the chapter [4.4 Content MathML for Specific Operators and Constants](https://www.w3.org/TR/MathML3/chapter4.html#contm.opel).